tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 ## Handling Short and Long Running Commands

-The Command Service provides a few different ways of performing `Submit` commands.
+The Command Service provides a two different ways of performing `Submit` commands.
 In particular, for sending single commands, there are two flavors: `submit` and `submitAndWait`.
 Both commands take a `Setup` or `Observe` and return a Future response encapsulating a `SubmitResponse` type.

 To understand the difference between `submit` and `submitAndWait` and how to choose between them it is necessary to understand